ryanquir/apportionmentCalculator/ReadMe.md

 *You should make the edits to this readme in your IDE, not on the GitHub website*

 * author0 name - netid
-* author1 name - netid
+* Christopher Joseph - tbh7cm
 * author2 name - netid

 ## Description